casruks/Batterydesign-repo/README.md

 os.environ['DIGIKEY_STORAGE_PATH'] = '~\\GitHub\\Batterydesign-repo\\tmp'
 ```

-After specifiying the client_id, client_secret and storage path correctly, and running Main.pt, a browswer window should pop up, click on **Advanced...** and **Accept the Risk and Continue**.
+After specifiying the client_id, client_secret and storage path correctly, and running Main.py, a browswer window should pop up, click on **Advanced...** and **Accept the Risk and Continue**.
 This is the https://localhost:8139/digikey_callback that you will only see after each fresh installation of a new api product.
 After continuing you should see a windows as follows:

 ![a](https://i.imgur.com/phhkTWr.png)